E4S-Project/testsuite/validation_tests/llvm/tau/README.md

 TAU_INSTALL for the TAU install to use (no default)
 ```

 The test works by calling ./compile.sh, then ./run.sh.
-To obtain more specific outputs of the test, you can call the following script.
+To obtain more specific outputs of the test, you can comment the "export QUIET_TEST_OUTPUT=1" and "unset QUIET_TEST_OUTPUT" in the run.sh script of the used test.

 To check instrumentation solely with the function listing files after an execution, you can use:

 ./verify.sh functionlistingfile

-Warning: verify will work only if a profile file is present at execution.
+Warning: verify.sh will work only if a profile file is present at execution.

 For commented code, read ./testfunctions.sh, which contains all the functions of the testing scripts.